AqtraPlatform/Docs/README.md

 - **Start a discussion** to ask questions or propose new sections
 - **Submit a pull request** if you'd like to contribute directly

-For technical setup and contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md) or explore the `tools/` directory for diagnostic utilities.
+For technical setup, translation workflow, and contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).
+For release process and deployment instructions, see [RELEASE.md](RELEASE.md).

 ---

 ## Localization

-Aqtra Docs is currently available in **English** and **German** (Deutsch).
+Aqtra Docs is available in multiple languages:

+- **English** (en) — Default language, source documentation in `docs/`
+- **German** (Deutsch) — `docs/de/`
+- **French** (Français) — `docs/fr/`
+- **Spanish** (Español) — `docs/es/`
+- **Portuguese** (Português) — `docs/pt/`

+The documentation uses MkDocs with `mkdocs-static-i18n` plugin.
+Each language is located in `docs/{lang}/` directory, mirroring the structure of `docs/` (English source).
 Language switching is seamless—use the selector in the site header.

-**Want another language?** Open an [issue](https://github.com/AqtraPlatform/Docs/issues) with your request.
-We evaluate new language proposals based on community interest and resource availability.

----
+### Translation System

+Translations are managed using an automated LLM-powered pipeline that preserves Markdown structure, code blocks, links, and cross-references while translating human-readable text.
+The translation system intelligently handles technical content, maintaining code snippets, URLs, and internal references intact.
+Internal links to `docs.aqtra.io` are automatically prefixed with language paths (e.g., `/de/`, `/fr/`) to maintain proper navigation across language versions.

+In case of translation issues, the system preserves structural correctness, ensuring documentation remains valid and buildable even when translation quality varies.

+**For detailed instructions on translation workflow, regenerating specific pages, and running quality checks, see [CONTRIBUTING.md](CONTRIBUTING.md).**

 ## License & Trademarks